-This recipe was inspired by my semester abroad in France, when everyday for lunch, I would walk to the pastry shop near my university and treat myself to an individual quiche fromage…a delicious little habit that quickly cost me all my skinny jeans.
+This recipe was inspired by my semester abroad in France, when everyday for lunch, I would walk to the pastry shop near my university and treat myself to a warm individual quiche fromage — a delicious little habit that quickly cost me all my skinny jeans.
 Almost 20 years later, it is still my favorite quiche: the leeks impart a mellow, almost sweet onion flavor, while the Parmesan cheese and heavy cream make the custard wonderfully rich.

-You could make your own crust, but I use a store bought crust to save time and it comes out great (I like the Wholly Wholesome brand from Whole Foods).
+You could make your own crust, but I use a store bought crust to save time and it comes out great.
 The secret to success, whether you make the crust yourself or use pre-made, is to pre-bake it so it won’t be soggy.

 All that’s left is simply cooking the leeks, spreading them on top of the crust, topping it all with an easy-to-mix custard and baking it in the oven.

-1 frozen 9” Pie Shell (I like Wholly Wholesome brand from Whole Foods)
+- 1 frozen 9-inch pie shell (best quality, such as Wholly Wholesome brand from Whole Foods)

-1. Preheat oven to 400 degrees.
-Remove pie shell from freezer and thaw until just soft enough to easily prick with a fork (10-20 minutes).
-Prick bottom and sides all over with a fork.
-Bake on center rack until lightly golden, about 15 minutes.
-Turn oven down to 325 degrees.
+- Preheat the oven to 400°F. Remove the pie shell from the freezer and thaw it until just soft enough to easily prick with a fork (10-20 minutes).
+Prick the bottom and sides all over with a fork and bake on the center rack until lightly golden, about 15 minutes.
+Turn the oven down to 325 degrees.

-2. Melt butter in small sauté pan over medium-low heat.
-Add leeks and season to taste with salt and pepper.
-Cook over medium-low heat until very soft, about 15 minutes.
+- Melt the butter in small sauté pan over medium-low heat.
+Add the leeks and season with a bit of salt and pepper.
+Cook over medium-low heat, stirring occasionally, until very soft, about 15 minutes.
 Do not brown.
 Taste and adjust seasoning (they should be well-seasoned).
 Set aside to cool.

-3. In a medium size bowl, combine heavy cream, eggs, thyme, nutmeg, Parmigiano Reggiano cheese, 1/4 teaspoon salt and 1/4 teaspoon pepper.
+- In a medium bowl, whisk together the heavy cream, eggs, thyme, nutmeg, Parmigiano Reggiano cheese, 1/4 teaspoon salt and 1/4 teaspoon pepper.
 Mix well.